Culture and Nature

 In Germany, there are

-Of over 160 UNESCO Global Geoparks worldwide, six are located in Germany.
+Of over 160 UNESCO Global Geoparks worldwide, eight are located in Germany.

 Securing the designation of a UNESCO Global Geopark opens the door to redesigning and further developing the quality of engagement and networking activities in a region, especially in the fields of education and research, landscape conservation, geoconservation and nature conservation, regional development and sustainable tourism as well as international cooperation.